 Dr. Masaru Emoto - Crystals and Consciousness

 Dr Masaru Emoto was a Japanese businessman and researcher who started out as an International Relations graduate.
 Later in life, he moved on to found a charity which brought drinkable supplies to cut off communities.
 He also studied alternative medicines, earning himself a doctorate through distance learning.
-Emoto died in 2014 aged 71, leaving behind his written works, entitled Messages from Water, and a series of ice crystal photographs which reveal his belief that H2O was not of this world.
+Emoto died in 2014 aged 71, leaving behind his written works, entitled Messages from Water, and a series of ice crystal photographs which reveal his belief that water was not of this world.

-In this process, the it passes through between electrodes which are charged up.
+In this process, it passes through between electrodes which are charged up.
 At one electrode, the voltage is positive; at the other it’s negative.
 The negatively charged electrode, which is also called a cathode, can emit electrons into the water.
-At this electrode alkaline water is formed with OH- ions and hydrogen, which is charged negative as well.
+At this electrode, alkaline water is formed with OH- ions and hydrogen, which is charged negative as well.

 As an alien substance, he thought it capable of being manipulated and influenced by non-physical means, like music, voices and even thoughts.
 To prove his theories, he used a dark field microscope to photograph the molecular structure of samples that were subjected to different stimuli.
 When the images revealed varying formations of ice, he concluded that water was indeed intelligent enough to display a consciousness.